Code-Institute-Submissions/ShoeShine/README.md

 #### Media

-* The photos used in this site were obtained from https://en-gb.facebook.com/pg/myshoemo/photos/?tab=album&album_id=912590665539042&ref=page_internal
+* The photos used in the Gallery were obtained from https://en-gb.facebook.com/pg/myshoemo/photos/?tab=album&album_id=912590665539042&ref=page_internal